Environmental and Social Considerations in the Supply Chain

 Principal Activities Activity Details Assessment Frequency

-Sustainable Procurement Survey Sending Sustainable Procurement Questionnaires to domestic suppliers (specifically, suppliers in the top 90% of our raw materials purchases and new suppliers) to confirm how they are faring against the Nippon Kayaku Group Sustainable Procurement Guidebook.
+Sustainable Procurement Survey Sending Sustainable Procurement Questionnaires to our main domestic suppliers so as to confirm the status of Nippon Kayaku Group Sustainable Procurement Guidebook initiatives Whenever a new supplier registers

 Supplier Audit Conducting paper or field audits of supplier manufacturing bases (quality-centred supplier audits) Yearly